garywhite207/minetest_life/README.md

 All mods used in this subgame are used here under their original licenses.
 I do not take any credit whatsoever for any of the content in these mods.
 Please see the license file inside each mod for their respective terms.

+The header.png file in /menu is a modified version of